Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 Akkadian was the East Semitic language of Assyria and Babylonia, named for the city of Akkad.
 Adopting the cuneiform script from Sumerian, it became the dominant tongue of Mesopotamia and, for much of the second millennium BCE, the diplomatic lingua franca of the entire Near East.
-Its Babylonian and Assyrian dialects carried literature, law, and astronomy.
+Its Babylonian and Assyrian dialects carried literature, law, and astronomy, from the Epic of Gilgamesh to the diplomatic Amarna letters sent to the pharaohs of Egypt.
 From the 8th century BCE, the rise of Aramaic steadily displaced it in everyday speech, and the last cuneiform texts were written around the first century CE.

 Worth remembering